brainhack-proceedings/template-old/README.md

 ### 6. Push your changes

-Whenever you push your changes to the `main` branch, GitHub actions will create a nice web page (your_github_handle.github.io/template unless you don't change the name of the repo) where people can download its PDF.
+Whenever you push your changes to the `master` branch, GitHub actions will create a nice web page (your_github_handle.github.io/template unless you don't change the name of the repo) where people can download its PDF.